daattali/beautiful-jekyll/_drafts/2016-11-22-import-powercli-6-5-module-and-keep-custom-prompt.md

 - **NO :** ```Add-PSSnapin VMware.VimAutomation.Core```
 - **YES:** ```Import-Module VMware.VimAutomation.Core```

-However I ran into a problem, when you import the module the prompt is reset/modified by it and you lose your custom one, which is really annoying.
+However I ran into a problem when I imported the module.
+My prompt was reset/modified by it, which is really annoying.

 ![Import-prompt-go.png]({{site.baseurl}}/img/Import-prompt-go.png)